mmondics/wild-west-kubernetes/README.md

 ![sync](images/sync.png)

-It should take less than a minute for the pods to regenerate on both the IBM Z and VMware vSphere OpenShift clusters, and our errors should no longer be present.
+It should take less than a minute for the pods to regenerate on both the IBM Z and VMware vSphere OpenShift clusters, and the errors should no longer be present.

 ![topology-noerrors](images/topology-noerrors.png)